sheilaanguiano/notes/udemy/react-the-complete-guide2025.md

 import "./Header.css";
 ```

-Also, this doesn't make the rules scoped, if there is another Header, this rules will be applied to0.
+Also, this doesn't make the rules scoped, if there is another Header, this rules will be applied too.

-### Component Composition: The special "chilndre" Prop
+### Component Composition: The special "chilndren" Prop

 The special `children` prop, is a prop that's set by React, and it's a prop that's not set with help of attributes.
 This prop serves as the content between your component tag